-Each MS4 permit is good for five years, and the new permit will be in effect through mid-2018.
-During this permit cycle, Arlington is required to achieve a 5 percent reduction of its share of these bay TDML pollutants.
-In the next two permit cycles, Arlington will be required to decrease its share of these bay TDML pollutants by an additional 35 percent (2018-2023 permit cycle) and 60 percent (2023-2028 permit cycle).
+Each MS4 permit is good for five years, and the new permit will be in effect through 2026.
+During this permit cycle, Arlington is required to achieve a 35 reduction of its share of these bay TDML pollutants.
+In the last permit cycle, Arlington will be required to decrease its share of these bay TDML pollutants by an additional 60 percent (2026-2031 permit cycle).

 - Volunteer Stream Monitoring Program